airtai/faststream/docs/docs/en/scheduling.md

 # Tasks Scheduling

 **FastStream** is a framework for asynchronous service development.
 It allows you to build disturbed event-based systems in an easy way.
-Tasks scheduling is a pretty often usecase in such systems.
+Tasks scheduling is a pretty often use case in such systems.

-Unfortunatelly, this functional conflicts with the original **FastStream** ideology and can't be implemented as a part of the framework.
+Unfortunately, this functional conflicts with the original **FastStream** ideology and can't be implemented as a part of the framework.
 But, you can integrate scheduling in your **FastStream** application by using some extra dependencies.
-And we have some reciepts how to make it.
+And we have some receipts how to make it.

 ## Taskiq-FastStream

 [**Taskiq**](https://github.com/taskiq-python/taskiq){.external-link target="_blank"} is an asynchronous distributed task queue for python.
 This project takes inspiration from big projects such as **Celery** and **Dramatiq**.

-As a **Celery** replacement, **Taskiq** should support tasks sheduling and delayied publishing, of course.
+As a **Celery** replacement, **Taskiq** should support tasks scheduling and delayed publishing, of course.
 And it does!

-By the way, you can easely integrate **FastStream** with the **Taskiq**.
+By the way, you can easily integrate **FastStream** with the **Taskiq**.
 It allows you to create cron or delayied tasks to publish messages and trigger some functions this way.

 We have a helpful project to provide you with this feature - [**Taskiq-FastStream**](https://github.com/taskiq-python/taskiq-faststream){.external-link target="_blank"}.